-BISO Home > About the Board on International Scientific Organizations > BISO Involvement with the International Council for Science
+BISO Home > About the Board on International Scientific Organizations > BISO Involvement with the International Science Council

-The National Academy of Sciences (NAS) was a founding member of the International Council for Science (ICSU), a non-governmental organization created in 1931 to advance, serve, and enable science.
-ICSU provides a wide spectrum of scientific expertise, enabling members to address major international, interdisciplinary issues.
-Membership in ICSU is divided into two categories: national members (multidisciplinary scientific academies or research councils) and scientific union members (international, disciplinary organizations).
+The National Academy of Sciences (NAS) is the U.S.-adhering member of the International Science Council (ISC), a non-governmental organization designed to advance, serve, and enable science.
+The ISC provides a wide spectrum of scientific expertise, enabling members to address major international, interdisciplinary issues.
+Membership in ISC consists primarily of national members (multidisciplinary scientific academies or research councils) and scientific union members (international, disciplinary organizations).

 For more information on the membership of BISO, please consult the BISO membership webpage.

-- sharing information about ICSU programs and activities with the U.S. scientific community,
+- sharing information about ISC programs and activities with the U.S. scientific community,

-- sending the U.S. delegation to the triennial General Assembly of ICSU,
+- sending the U.S. delegation to the triennial General Assembly of the ISC,

-- nominating individuals to serve on committees and as officers of ICSU,
+- nominating individuals to serve on committees and as officers of the ISC,

-- alerting ICSU to important new issues, and
+- alerting the ISC to important new issues, and

 Science International: Speaking with One Voice